Trusted

 Types of moving averages: TradingView

-Which moving average is best for cryptocurrency?
+Which moving average is best for crypto?

 Moving averages for scalping

 Short-term trades or scalps include looking at shorter timeframes to place multiple daily orders.
 And to make scalping work, very small-period trading moving averages make sense.
-The 5-8-13 EMA strategy is best as it can help react to the smallest of price changes.

 Moving averages for scalp trading using 5-8-13 EMA: TradingView